Skip to Content

 Conservatory Aglow offers special holiday decorations, performances and evening hours at Franklin Park Conservatory.
 Throughout the season live music and special events are scheduled and the Conservatory is decorated beautifully (that goes without saying)!

 There are lights throughout inside and outside and it’s breathtaking!
-During this season, Franklin Park Conservatory is open until 9:00 PM.
+During this season, Franklin Park Conservatory is open until 9:00 PM, and now 10:00 PM on Fridays and Saturdays!
 There will be special family-friendly activities happening all through the season!

 lights at Conservatory Aglow at Franklin Park Conservatory, Columbus, Ohio